Dual-path Mamba: Short and Long-term Bidirectional Selective Structured State Space Models for Speech Separation: Results

 In Table \ref{table:all}, we compare the performance of our models with the performance of the SOTA models from different architecture families: \textit{CNN}, \textit{RNN}, \textit{Transformer}, and \textit{Hybrid}, which we have introduced in Section \ref{sec:related_models}.
 We also include the performance of S4M \cite{s4m}, which adopts the S4 model for separation and also belongs to the SSM family.
 The numbers in the table correspond to their best models trained with data augmentation, as reported in their papers.

-Our four DPMamba models, spanning from the smallest at 2.3 million parameters to the largest at 59.8 million parameters, achieve SI-SNRi values between 18.9 dB and 24.4 dB and SDRi values from 20.7 dB to 24.6 dB.
-Notably, the SI-SNRi of DPMamba (L) exceeds the literature's highest SI-SNRi of 24.1 dB set by Mossformer2 (L), establishing a new state-of-the-art on the WSJ0-2mix dataset.
-Furthermore, our other sized models also achieve a high performance with a relatively smaller model size.
+Our three DPMamba models, spanning from XS of 2.3 million parameters to M of 15.9 million parameters, achieve SI-SNRi values between 19.2 dB and 22.6 dB and SDRi values from 19.4 dB to 22.7 dB \footnote{There was an error in our training and evaluation code.
+We have fixed it and updated the results from the previous version.
+We are training and will report the performance of our largest model DPMamba (L) soon.}.
+Notice that DPMamba models achieve a high performance with a relatively smaller model size or larger stride, compared to models from other families.
 For instance, DPMamba (XS), despite having slightly fewer parameters and a stride of 8, outperforms DPRNN, which uses a stride of 1.
 A larger stride means a larger down-sampling ratio by the encoder, leading to faster inference and smaller memory usage.
-DPMamba (S) is marginally larger than VSUNOS but achieves an SI-SNRi over 1 dB higher, with our stride 4 times larger.
-DPMamba (M) matches Sepformer's performance and is only 0.4 dB lower than Mossformer in SI-SNRi, however, it only requires around 60\% and 40\% of their parameters, respectively.
-DPMamba (L), being only 30\% the size of QDPN, achieves a SI-SNRi 0.8 dB higher.
-Finally, our S, M, and L models outperform the previous SSM model S4M, although the XS model slightly lags behind the performance of S4M-tiny.
-The S4M paper \cite{s4m} does not implement models of comparable sizes to our S, M, and L, preventing a conclusive comparison across all model sizes.
+DPMamba (S) is marginally larger than VSUNOS but achieves an SI-SNRi 1.3 dB higher, with our stride 4 times larger.
+DPMamba (M) outperforms Sepformer and is only 0.2 dB lower than Mossformer in SI-SNRi, however, it only requires around 60\% and 40\% of their parameters, respectively.
+Finally, our S and M models outperform the previous SSM model S4M, although the XS model slightly lags behind the performance of S4M-tiny.
+The S4M paper \cite{s4m} does not implement models of comparable sizes to our S and M, preventing a conclusive comparison across all model sizes.

 In Fig. \ref{fig:memory}, we benchmark the GPU memory consumption during a forward pass of the models on waveforms of different lengths.
 We compare our models against Sepformer and DPRNN with default model configurations implemented by Speechbrain \cite{speechbrain}.
 DPMamba (M) maintains a Sepformer-level performance but reduces memory usage by 30\%.
 DPMamba (XS) outperforms DPRNN and consumes only 10\% of memory in separating 10-second speeches.
 The small memory usage marks the potential of our model in mobile devices.